 Improv group Austentatious bring to life a never-before-seen Austen tale, chosen purely by you, the audience.
 No two performances will ever be the same, but you can be sure each one will be performed impeccably in full Regency costume with live music accompaniment.

-Austentatious is playing various dates at the Savoy Theatre.
+Austentatious is playing various dates at the Fortune Theatre.

 Described as 'a world class West End musical with stunning spectacle, a heart-warming story and unforgettable songs' (Official London Theatre), this show is not one to be missed.

 Fancy yourself as the next great author of our time?
 Check out the Wicked Young Writer Awards and get involved with their competition for your chance to win some incredible prizes.
 Find out more here.

 Olivier Award-winning Matilda the Musical started life way back in 2010 when it premiered at the RSC in Stratford-upon-Avon in a completely original retelling of one of Roald Dahl’s most treasured stories.

 The show, which contains music and lyrics by Tim Minchin, and a book by Dennis Kelly, showcases the extraordinary Matilda and her courage and determination to win against the bullies in her life.

 Record holder for the most Olivier Awards won by a musical, this heart-warming show will inspire young and old alike.
 Now on a regional tour around the UK, as well as residing in its permanent home in London, make sure you see this show.